 BERNADETTE DEVILAT LOUSTALOT

-In 2016, she created and led BScan, a 3D laser scanning teaching cluster at the Bartlett School of Architecture UCL, focusing on representation and digital preservation.
-She is a member of professional associations, a member of the AHRC Peer Review College and a peer-reviewer for the Journal of Housing and the Built Environment.
+Bernadette is a member of professional associations, a peer-reviewer for the Journal of Housing and the Built Environment and a member of the Arts and Humanities Research Council (AHRC) Peer Review College, UK.
 She has obtained funding and scholarships to carry out her research.
-Bernadette has successfully delivered engaging presentations and workshops to different audiences, including as a key speaker and panellist at international seminars.
-She has presented papers at international conferences, published in journals, and books, and exhibited internationally.
+She has been invited as a key and panellist speaker at international seminars and conferences, presented papers at international conferences, and published in journals and books.

-Entre 2020 y 2023, trabajó en el Centro de Arquitectura, Urbanismo y Patrimonio Global (CAUGH) de la Nottingham Trent University (NTU), colaborando con el proyecto de investigación sobre la pirámide y laberinto en Hawara, Egipto, haciendo clases y obteniendo financiamiento interno y externo para liderar proyectos de investigación como Investigadora Principal.
-Ha liderado tres proyectos en India: ´Registrando edificios patrimoniales en Ahmedabad, India: fortaleciendo la acción local y habilidades para la conservación del patrimonio’, financiado por NTU; y ‘Un método de re-construcción sustentable para patrimonio en zonas sísmicas de India en base a tecnologías de registro avanzadas´, fases 1 y 2, en colaboración con organizaciones internacionales, financiado por AHRC/DCMS.
-Actualmente, es Profesora Asistente en la Universidad de Nottingham, parte del grupo de Investigación Arquitectura, Cultura y Tectónica, haciendo clases y liderando dos proyectos de investigación en India y Chile.
+En 2016, creó y lideró BScan, un cluster de enseñanza de escaneo láser 3D en la Bartlett School of Architecture UCL, enfocándose en representación y preservación digital.
+Entre 2020 y 2023, trabajó en el Centro de Arquitectura, Urbanismo y Patrimonio Global (CAUGH) de la Nottingham Trent University (NTU), colaborando con el proyecto de investigación sobre la pirámide y laberinto en Hawara, Egipto, haciendo clases y obteniendo financiamiento interno y externo para liderar proyectos de investigación como Investigadora Principal, como, por ejemplo: ´Registrando edificios patrimoniales en Ahmedabad, India: fortaleciendo la acción local y habilidades para la conservación del patrimonio’, financiado por NTU.
+Más información sobre su investigación e historia en este link.

 BUILT Projects